Astra Space Inc. (ASTR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for ASTR is $0.65, The public float for ASTR is 200.03M and currently, short sellers hold a 10.97% ratio of that float.
-The average trading volume of ASTR on February 28, 2023 was 2.16M shares.
+The average price estimated by analysts for ASTR is $0.65, The public float for ASTR is 200.03M, and at present, short sellers hold a 11.78% of that float.
+The average trading volume of ASTR on March 03, 2023 was 2.14M shares.

 ASTR’s Market Performance

-ASTR’s stock has seen a -8.75% decrease for the week, with a -12.48% drop in the past month and a 4.34% gain in the past quarter.
-The volatility ratio for the week is 10.59%, and the volatility levels for the past 30 days are at 9.13% for Astra Space Inc. The simple moving average for the last 20 days is -12.39% for ASTR stock, with a simple moving average of -47.35% for the last 200 days.
+The stock of Astra Space Inc. (ASTR) has seen a 2.32% increase in the past week, with a -15.40% drop in the past month, and a 6.15% gain in the past quarter.
+The volatility ratio for the week is 10.76%, and the volatility levels for the past 30 days are at 9.68% for ASTR.
+The simple moving average for the last 20 days is -11.19% for ASTR stock, with a simple moving average of -46.27% for the last 200 days.

 Analysts’ Opinion of ASTR